syxu828/QuestionAnsweringOverFB/README.md

 The following command will split questions to subquestions and store them in resources/JointInference/Train/train.data.
 It also creates a feature file at resources/RE/param/params.69 required to train SVMRank model for relation prediction.
 > java -cp target/classes:target/lib/* Joint_EL_RE/Train

-You can train SVMRank using the features to create resources/tool/libsvm-ranksvm-3.20/svm.model required by Joint_EL_RE/Test.
-[TODO:add the commands]
+To build the relation extraction model resources/tool/libsvm-ranksvm-3.20/svm.model, run the following command.
+[TODO:add the commands].
+This model file is required by Joint_EL_RE/Test